 On Course for College

-The On Course for College Program is a Dual Enrollment program providing junior and senior high school students with a GPA of 2.7 or higher the opportunity to earn college credit through courses at Central Maine Community College while completing high school requirements.
+High school students with a GPA of 2.7 or higher may earn college credit through courses at Central Maine Community College while completing high school requirements.

 Benefits of On-Course for College